sts24/sts-eleventy/src/portfolio/the-pitwall.md

 I am a big Formula 1 fan (yes, I am also an American, which nobody knows about F1 here) and I wanted to make up a personal project to learn more about Vue and making a reactive single page app.
 While the functionality is fully established, I plan on added some polish to UI over time.

+Originally, this project started out as a way to learn about the new world of javascript frameworks.
+I first wrote this app in Vue using Vue CLI.
+Then it was ported to React so I could compare how the process would compare with the same app with a different approach.
+Most recently, I rewrote it with the Vue framework Nuxt.
+This allows me to easily use the same Vue components as before with the advantage of creating a static generated version of the app for better performance.

 ### GitHub

+- [Vue Nuxt Version](https://github.com/sts24/pitwall-nuxt) (The current live version.)
 - [Vue Version](https://github.com/sts24/pitwall-vue)
 - [React Version](https://github.com/sts24/pitwall-react)